vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-01-beginning.md

 Let's say, you heard someone saying that Vert.x is _awesome_.
 Ok great, but you may want to try it by yourself.
 Well, the next natural question is "where do I start ?".
 This post is a good starting point.
 It shows how is built a very simple vert.x application (nothing fancy), how it is tested and how it is packaged and executed.
 So, everything you need to know before building your own groundbreaking application.

 The code developed in this post is available on [github](https://github.com/cescoffier/my-vertx-first-app).
+This post is part of a _series_.
+The code of this post in in the [post-1 branch](https://github.com/cescoffier/my-vertx-first-app/tree/post-1).

 ## Let's start !